konradsemsch/ggrapid/README.md

 ```

 This will give you the following structure, where each row represents an
-individual variables and columns are the different plots you would like
+individual variable and columns are the different plots you would like
 to inspect:

 ``` r